 Using Collard Greens

 Collard greens are very versatile.
 You can try the traditional method of boiling them, but you can also leave them with some substance and either lightly steam, sauté, or braise them.

 Harvest leaves while they are smooth and firm.
 Young, tender leaves will be the least bitter.
 You can store them in damp paper towels for about three to four days, but the longer they are stored, the more bitter they become.
 It's better to harvest as needed.

 There's good reasoning behind the phrase "mess o' greens."
-One pound of uncooked leaves yields about a 1/2 cup of cooked greens.
+One pound of uncooked leaves yield about a 1/2 cup of cooked greens.